geoserver/geoserver/doc/en/user/source/webadmin/data/styles.rst

 Styles
 ======

-Styles render, or make available, geospatial data.
+Styles are used to control the appearance of geospatial data.
 Styles for GeoServer are written in Styled Layer Descriptor (SLD), a subset of XML.
 Please see the section on :ref:`styling` for more information on working with styles.

 On the Styles page, you can add a new style, view or edit an existing style, or remove a style.